jhgilbert/screenshot-studio/README.md

 - **showcase**: Fade everything on the page except for the selected element.
 - **hide**: Hide the element while preserving the space it occupied.
 - **delete**: Delete the element from the page.

+## Acknowledgments

+This extension was adapted from the [chrome-extension-boilerplate-react-vite template](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite).
+Thank you!